-The new MPA mainly focusses on human activities related to the marine resources, especially the Antarctic Toothfish.
+The new MPA mainly focusses on human activities related to the marine resources, notably the Antarctic Toothfish.
 This large fish is an important predator in the Ross Sea ecosystem and one that we know very little off.
 This fish is getting increasingly popular as ‘Chilean Sea Bass’ in restaurants.
 Even though there are not many fishing ships, they were taking a reasonable amount of fish from the area.
 At least, that’s what we think, as the life cycle of the fish is not fully understood and the population size is poorly known… The new MPA bans fisheries (both commercial and scientific) from large parts of the area, other parts being open for limited scientific (krill) fishing.

 The pictures here show some of the main features of the Ross Sea: a lot of sea ice (even though part of it is open most of the year, a polynya, due to strong catabatic winds) and in the top picture the Ross Ice Shelf dominating the southern shore of the sea.